 IRHS Trip – Guatemala

 This trip is intended for IRHS students.
-Participants will spend seven days volunteering in the mountainous villages of Vuelta Grande and El Hato, where they will support the school sites and experience what daily life is like in rural Guatemala.
-Their free time and evenings will be spent in the colonial tourist town of Antigua.
-Volunteer work on this trip will include classroom and library construction at the local school in El Hato as well as tutoring and helping in the classroom, and reforestation work on several plantations near Vuelta Grande.
+Participants will spend eight days volunteering in the colonial tourist town of Antigua and the nearby mountain village of El Astillero, where they will support the construction of a school site and experience what daily life is like in Guatemala.
+Their free time and evenings will be spent in Antigua.
+Volunteer work on this trip will include school construction in El Astillero and tutoring and helping in school classrooms in Antigua.

-The cost of the trip covers airfare and virtually all in-country experiences, including:
+The cost of the trip covers virtually all in-country experiences, including:

 - Housing and meals